 5. Onshirin Garden – A Myriad of Colours with Mount Fuji as a Backdrop

-Of all, Onshirin Garden is the little less known spot to see one of the best views of Mount Fuji.
+Onshirin Garden was once an imperial property of the Meiji era and is now a European-style garden.
+And the best part is that it is a not-so-crowded spot to see one of the best views of Mount Fuji.

-6. Bonus: Admire Views of Mount Fuji in Kawaguchiko from the Comfort of Your Hotel
+6. Bonus: Admire Kawaguchiko Mt Fuji View from the Comfort of Your Hotel

 Can it get any better than looking out your window in pyjamas to witness the magnificent Mount Fuji views?
-Ok, I admit – I am obsessed with Mount Fuji views.
-It seems I can’t get enough of it.
-Therefore, even if it demands a few extra yens, I ensured my hotel in Kawaguchiko has the best view of Mount Fuji.
+Even if it demands a few extra yens, I ensured my hotel in Kawaguchiko has the best view of Mount Fuji.

-• Ubuya Ryokan is a luxury ryokan and boasts all rooms with Mount Fuji views.
-Book three months in advance to ensure a room is available.
+- Ubuya Ryokan is a luxury ryokan and boasts all rooms with Mount Fuji views.
+So book three months in advance to ensure a room is available.

-• Another hotel with a Mount Fuji view is Lakeland Hotel Mizunosato.
-It is a mid-range stay and will cost you around $247 for a night with access to a hot spring bath and a kaiseki meal.
+- Another hotel with a Mount Fuji view is Lakeland Hotel Mizunosato.
+A mid-range stay that will cost you around $247 for a night with access to a hot spring bath and a kaiseki meal.

 How Long to Spend at Kawaguchiko?

-What is the Best Time to See Mount Fuji in Kawaguchiko?
+What is the Best Time to Spot Kawaguchiko Mt Fuji Views?

 Which is Better, Hakone or Kawaguchiko?

-If your sole wish is to get closer and have clearer views of Mount Fuji from a variety of vantage points, Kawaguchiko is hands down a winner.
+If your sole wish is to get closer and have clearer views of Mount Fuji, Kawaguchiko is hands down a winner.
 However, along with Mount Fuji, if you seek a smaller crowd, onsens, and short gateways – Hakone is a great place to explore.

-To sum it up, witnessing the grandeur of Mount Fuji up close from Kawaguchiko remains the highlight of my solo trip to Japan.
+In short, witnessing the grandeur of Kawaguchiko Mt Fuji views remains the highlight of my solo trip to Japan!
 Have you been to Kawaguchiko yet?
 Or are you planning to visit?
-If you need help planning your trip, refer to what solo travel to Japan is like in 2024
+If you also need help planning your trip, refer to what solo travel to Japan is like in 2024.

 Leave a Reply